pomle/throb/README.md

 ### Usage

 In the example below, we call a server to get the current time to display.
 If we did not use `derace`, an earlier call to `getTime` could resolve after the last, and show an outdated result.
-If an outdated promise resolves, it the promise will throw.
-Thus, outdated results will end up in the catch clause.
+If an outdated promise resolves, the wrapper will throw, thus outdated results ends up in the catch clause.

 ```ts
 import { derace } from "@pomle/throb";